Which rules are for Chicago style bibliographies?

 – Offer activities to check progress and understanding and improve English proficiency

-In this final lesson on the subject we look more closely at how well-formatted references can be accurately arranged and displayed within a Chicago bibliography, highlighting the details and features that students should also be aware of.
+In this final chapter on the subject we look more closely at how well-formatted references can be accurately arranged and displayed within a Chicago bibliography, highlighting the details and features that students should also be aware of.
 Like other referencing styles, Chicago has lots of small rules that students should follow carefully when acknowledging sources within their assignment.

 What is a bibliography?

-As was explained in Lesson 1, a bibliography is a list of references that’s placed at the end of an assignment or piece of research with careful formatting rules.
+As was explained in Chapter 1, a bibliography is a list of references that’s placed at the end of an assignment or piece of research with careful formatting rules.
 Different from a reference list, each reference within a bibliography should refer not only to those sources which have been directly cited within the body of an essay (either in the form of a citation, footnote or endnote) but also those publications which were consulted by the author in order to complete the research.